HyagoOliveira/TowerDefense/README.md

 - To destroy enemies, player can buy new defenses and upgrade them with currency at any time.
 - Towers can be placed anywhere, unless it completely blocks the enemies movement.
 - The game ends when the player runs out of Health Points.
-- The player High Score is saved locally and showed at GameOver screen.
+- The player High Score is saved locally and showed at GameOver.

 ## How to Play